Aliases for AZIN2 Gene

 GeneCards Summary for AZIN2 Gene

 AZIN2 (Antizyme Inhibitor 2) is a Protein Coding gene.
 Diseases associated with AZIN2 include Chorioretinitis.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
 Gene Ontology (GO) annotations related to this gene include ornithine decarboxylase activity and putrescine transmembrane transporter activity.
 An important paralog of this gene is ODC1.

 UniProtKB/Swiss-Prot for AZIN2 Gene